taku25/UEP.nvim/README.md

       * Searches for content within the directory of the specified `<ModuleName>`.
       * Provides noise-free results when investigating the implementation of a specific feature.
       * If no module is specified, a picker will be shown to select a module.
+  * **`:UEP program_grep`**:
+      * Performs a live grep for files within all `Programs` directories related to the project and engine.
+      * Useful for investigating the code of build tools and automation scripts.

 ## 🤖 API & Automation (Automation Examples)